gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Come on!"

 Maddy only hesitated for a moment.
-Most of what washed down the river through the Mire from Heck was scrap, but even scrap could be sold for blacksmithing.
+Most of what washed down the river from the bot city of Heck was scrap, but even scrap could be sold for blacksmithing.
-And tech like those solar panels—just one of those would fetch enough to feed her family for a *year*.
+And just one of those solar panels would fetch enough to feed her family for months.
 Her family and Gumption's,
 she corrected guiltily in her head as she scrambled down the riverbank,